 For instance, graphic designers might need to buy a photo editing software and hardware so they can do their work.

 How to Start Getting Clients & Projects

 There are several ways to look for a business or client who will pay for your freelance service.

 The good thing about these platforms is that they are beginner-friendly.
-It is free to sign up and create a profile and you are instantly connected to hundreds of available freelance jobs.
+It is free to sign up and create a profile, and you are instantly connected to hundreds of available freelance gigs.

 If you don’t like joining a crowded marketplace, you can check freelance job boards online.
 These websites are updated regularly and often feature jobs that allow you to work from home.